-The entire Wisconsin Works (W-2) and Related Application form or a signed copy of the CWW generated Application Summary must be scanned into ECF.
+The agency must scan the entire Wisconsin Works (W-2) and Related Application form or a signed copy of the Signature page from the CWW generated Application Summary into ECF.

-Job Access Loan applicants must also complete the Job Access Loan Application (DWSP-2482).
+\Job Access Loan applicants must also complete the Job Access Loan Application (DWSP-2482).